Sunday, December 30, 2012

 I can’t afford a mountain of gifts on Christmas morning, but I can afford a mountain of love and truth all year long.

-I can’t afford to host giant birthday parties at popular venues, but I can afford to spend every single day reminding my children that they are valuable and worth celebrating.
+can afford to spend every single day reminding my children that they are

-I can’t afford the latest and greatest toys and electronics, but
+can’t afford the latest and greatest toys and electronics, but

-I can’t afford to provide my children with the things they want, but I can afford to teach them that they have everything they need.
+can’t afford to provide my children with the things they want, but I

 I can’t afford to spend my time making money, but I can afford to make my time worth more money than I could ever spend.